dmx

 1993 Revisiting the C64

 A friend of mine offered me his C64 for real cheap - only 500 NOK with a disk-drive and joysticks, and I jumped at it.
-I finally learned 6502 assembler properly, created a tiny game (Holy Camels!), the beginnings of a demo, and composed a few songs in Music Assembler.
+I finally learned 6502 assembler properly, created a tiny game (Holy Camels!), the beginnings of a demo, all in Turbo Assembler.
+I also composed a few songs in Music Assembler.
 But interest waned, as the C64 was pretty much dead by then anyway.
+It's not called the Desolate 90s for nothing, baby.
+I kept the C64 in storage, this time.

-1995 was a year off computers entirely, while I dedicated myself to girls, partying and playing bass and guitar in a band.
+1995 was a year mostly off computers, while I dedicated myself to girls, partying and playing bass and guitar in a band.
+I continued to play in bands up to 2013.

 I finally finished something; a "port" of the C64 game High Noon, under the "company name" Seasons (Chris Cornell, R.I.P.)
 Here's a video of someone playing it: